Zephalon/ImageDownsampler/README.md

 # ImageDownsampler

 A lightweight JavaScript Image Downsampler for browsers with canvas support.
 Works with image urls, preloaded image objects and raw canvas data.
-Consider reducing the sample size or the accuracy to improve the performance.

 ## Output